An EPIC ~2 Week Romania Road Trip Itinerary: The Best Of Romania

 Inside the Rudolf Hall of the Salina Turda is a ferris wheel, mini-golf court, billiards, ping pong, and even a bowling alley.
 But that is not all; down another lift is a boating lake 120 meters below ground where visitors can rent a boat for 20 lei and row it around.

 If you don’t fancy all these extra activities, visitors can stroll around the various halls and learn about the salt mine.
-Breathing in salty air is said to have positive properties and there is no shortage of that inside the mine.
-If you want a more professional halotherapy (salt therapy), guess what?
+Breathing in salty air is said to have positive properties and if you want a professional halotherapy (salt therapy), guess what?
 They have a halotherapy spa at the Salina Turda!

-Salina Turda is one of the most insane unique places to visit in Romania.
-Don’t miss it on your Romania itinerary!
+Salina Turda is one of the most insane unique places to visit in Romania, and it is usually quite difficult to get to without a car, which is why it’s on this road trip itinerary!

 An idyllic small village about an hour from Cluj-Napoca, Rimetea is one of the most popular day trips from Cluj.
 It is a village where a magical phenomenon happens, the sun rises twice, once over the horizon and once over the Piatra Secuiului, or Rock of the Szeklers mountains.